How To Reduce Heat Loss In A House

 Unlike many other forms of insulating measures, applying a waterproofing treatment to a property can be done by almost anyone.
 Emperor Masonry Paint and Emperor Masonry Creme are applied slightly differently, however there are a few common steps in the process.

 Firstly, it is crucial to ensure the surface is clean.
 If you apply anything to a surface that is dirty, you are not only going to get a poor finish but will impact the performance.
 There are two parts to cleaning an exterior wall.
 Firstly, you must remove any dirt from the wall using a stiff brush, hose pipe or a pressure washer on a low setting.
 It is also important at this point to remove any loose or flaking paint if necessary.
-The second part of the cleaning process is to apply a fungicidal cleaner such as Emperor Exterior Cleaner, which kills any organic growth on the wall to prevent this from blooming once treated.
+The second part of the cleaning process is to apply a fungicidal cleaner such as Emperor Exterior Cleaner, which kills any organic growth on the wall to reduce the risk of this from blooming once treated.
 Simply apply the cleaner to the wall using a brush or roller and leave it to dry for 2-3 hours.
 After this, if you are using Emperor Masonry Creme, wash the cleaner residue off the wall with a hosepipe or if you are using Emperor Masonry Paint, you can leave this on the wall.

 Once any repairs are made to the wall such as filling, you can then apply Emperor Exterior Primer to any bare surfaces that you want to apply Emperor Masonry Paint to.
 This primer helps the paint adhere to the surface and makes sure your first coat doesn't soak into the porous brick.
 If using Emperor Masonry Creme, you do not need to prime as this must absorb into the masonry!